minhkhang1008/AIO_English_Search/README.md

 - [Grammar.com](https://grammar.com) by STANDS4 - Grammar Check function
 - [Mymemory](https://mymemory.translated.net/) by translated LABS - Translate function
 - [UIVerse](https://uiverse.io) - Animation buttons

-# Fix bug
-- Slowness of suggestion function is fixed, you will no more experience lagging in the website
-- Now showing all result from the Quick Search function
-- Now calls F.D api first, then calls phrases.com api if it fails to get the result